 — Bell Ribeiro-Addy MP (@BellRibeiroAddy) November 4, 2021

-The Home Office declared that this is part of their political drive towards the Nationality and Borders Bill and the New Plan for Immigration to tackle illegal migration and attract new highly-skilled immigrants.
+The Home Office declared that this is part of their political drive towards the Nationality and Borders Bill to tackle illegal migration and attract new highly-skilled immigrants.

-It was reported on the other hand, that on the previous charter flight the Home Office spent £200,000 to deport just four people.
+On the other hand, it was reported by the Jamaican High Commission that on the previous charter flight the Home Office spent £200,000 to deport just four people.

 The stated objectives of the bill aims to make the asylum system fairer, deter illegal entry into the UK, and remove people with no right to stay in the country.